KiandaBPM/KiandaBPM.github.io/business-rules.md

 # Introduction to rules with Kianda

-> [!WARNING]
-> This documentation is still in progress and might change at any stage.

 Business rules are what makes Kianda forms come alive.
 They represent the actual actions users intend to perform when they interact with form components.

-> There are more 56 default business rules in Kianda and you might easily create more
+> There are 56 default business rules in Kianda and you might easily create more.

 In Kianda, we categorise business rules in the below categories: